Simon Baron-Cohen: The mindblindness theory of autism

-Baron-Cohen has worked in autism research for over 40 years, starting in 1982.
 In 1985, while he was member of the MRC Cognitive Development Unit (CDU) in London, Baron-Cohen and his colleagues Uta Frith and Alan Leslie formulated the "theory of mind" (ToM) hypothesis, to explain the social-communication difficulties in autism.
 ToM (also known as "cognitive empathy") is the brain's partially innate mechanism for rapidly making sense of social behavior by effortlessly attributing mental states to others, enabling behavioral prediction and social communication skills.
 They confirmed this using the false belief test, showing that a typical four-year-old child can infer another person's belief that is different to their own, while autistic children on average are delayed in this ability.

 Baron-Cohen's 1995 book, Mindblindness summarized his subsequent experiments in ToM and the disability in ToM in autism.
-Baron-Cohen went on to show that autistic children are blind to the mentalistic significance of the eyes and show difficulties in advanced ToM, measured by the "reading the mind in the eyes test" (or "eyes test") that he designed.
+Using the "reading the mind in the eyes test" (or "Eyes Test") he designed, Baron-Cohen interpreted evidence that may suggest that autistic children are blind to the mentalistic significance of the eyes and show difficulties in advanced ToM.
+A 2024 systematic scoping review, however, has questioned the validity of Eyes Test scores as a measure of ToM, despite the test's widespread use.

 He conducted the first neuroimaging study of ToM in typical and autistic adults, and studied patients with acquired brain damage, demonstrating lesions in the orbito- and medial-prefrontal cortex and amygdala can impair ToM.
 Baron-Cohen also reported the first evidence of atypical amygdala function in autism during ToM.
 In 2017, his team studied 80,000 genotyped individuals who took the eyes test.
 Baron-Cohen found single nucleotide polymorphisms (SNPs) partly contribute to individual differences on this dimensional trait measure on which autistic people show difficulties.
 This was the evidence that cognitive empathy/ToM is partly heritable.
 The National Institutes of Health recommended Baron-Cohen's eyes test as a core measure that should be used as part of the Research Domain Criteria (RDOC) for assessing social cognition.